 Most people get confused by certain Bible verses, which on the surface appear to claim that there is only one God, and to harmonize with clear passages which teach that we have more than one God, they readily submit to this false pagan doctrine of the Trinity.

 The Shield of the Trinity which is derived from the Athanasian Creed is a visual representation of the doctrine of the Trinity.

 This diagram quickly exposes the fundamental flaw of the trinity concept.
 The diagram shows how the Father, Son, and Holy Spirit together make up the one God.
 If this is true, then logically each one of them individually cannot be fully God but just one-third of God.

-But the Trinity view emphasizes that each one of them is fully God, if this is the case then we have three God’s and not one.
-In order to overcome this flaw in the trinity concept and add the total to one absolute God, it is claimed that although each one of them is fully God they are three separate persons and not three separate beings.
-The proponents of the trinity then just count how many beings are there and since they claim that there is only one being, therefore God is one in the absolute sense.
+But the Trinity view emphasizes that each one of them is fully God.
+If this is the case then we have three God Beings and not just one.
+To overcome this flaw in the trinity concept and add the total to one absolute God, it is claimed that although each of them is fully God, they are three separate persons and not three separate beings.
+The proponents of the trinity then just count how many beings are there, and since they claim that there is only one being, therefore God is one in the absolute sense.

 The dictionary defines the two terms as follows:

-What you see here is an absolute confusion being created just to substantiate a false belief which can not be proved from the Bible.
+What you see here is an absolute confusion being created to substantiate a false belief which can not be proved from the Bible.
 There is absolutely no logical, mathematical, observational, or Biblical reason to conclude such a strange concept about God.
-Rather than trying to find a Biblical explanation for the apparent contradiction of God being claimed as one in some scriptures and as more than one in others, a strange concept was borrowed by the Catholic Church from pagan religions.
+Rather than honestly seeking a Biblical explanation for the apparent contradiction of God being claimed as one in some Scriptures and as more than one in others, a strange concept was borrowed by the Catholic Church from pagan religions.